-To add the button to your Panel, go to the Main Menu => Panel and click on Add log out button (see Figure 4-2, Adding a Log Out Button).
+To add the button to your Panel, go to the Main Menu => Panel => Add to panel and click on Log out button (see Figure 4-2, Adding a Log Out Button).
 Then, just click on the launcher on the Panel to log out.